mjh16/eportfolio-eleventy/src/teaching.md

 # Courses Taught
 ## Western Kentucky University
+**ENG 506** - Introduction to Professional and Technical Writing: A asynchronous online graduate course that serves as a introduction to the field of professional and technical writing.
+Focused on scholarship of the field, with students assembling an ePortfolio of their academic and professional writing.

 **ENG 300** - Writing in the Disciplines: A research and writing class utilizing a teaching-for-transfer approach to college writing.
 Students interrogate their discourse communities, perform relevant research, and respond in relevant genres.

 **ENG 306** - Business Writing: An asynchronous online class focusing on business writing genres and practices,project management, and distance collaboration.